Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Inspect the incision site every day for increased redness, drainage, swelling, or separation of the skin.

-Don’t take any over-the-counter supplements or herbal medications unless your doctor says it’s okay.
+Don’t take any over-the-counter supplements or herbal medicines unless your healthcare provider says it’s OK.

 Check your temperature every day for 1 week after your surgery.

 Return to your diet as tolerated.
 Eat a healthy, well-balanced diet.